tjhorner/upsy-desky/README.md

 ## Need Support?

-If you need help with your Upsy Desky, please email me at support@tjhorner.dev.
-It's a dedicated support email for Upsy Desky-related issues and will help me keep track of things and keep the GitHub issues free of clutter.
-Thanks!
+If you need help with your Upsy Desky, please join the Upsy Desky [Discord server](https://discord.gg/ZHfXKQrSxF) where you can ask for help from the community and myself.

 ## Repository Structure